 Do Not Adjust Your Set: In the second variation Eggman hijacks the airwaves to announce his ultimatum: twenty-four hours until he destroys the earth unless the world leaders agree to surrender it to him.
 And in the third variation however, in the last story after all of the Chaos emeralds have been gathered the airwaves are hijacked once again only this time it's showing a tape of the late Gerald Robotnik giving his Final Speech which outlines his Colony Drop aimed at earth.

-Don't Touch It, You Idiot!: Inside the space shuttle, Sonic tells this to Knuckles when the latter pulls the lever to get the remaining pieces of the Master Emerald after the shuttle hits a meteor.
+Don't Touch It, You Idiot!: Inside the space shuttle, Sonic tells Knuckles not to touch the lever to get the remaining pieces of the Master Emerald after the shuttle hits a meteor.
+Knuckles does it anyways.

 Dummied Out: The game contains a hidden level used by the developers for testing the game engine.
 It is only accessible by hacking or, in the case of the Xbox 360 and PS3 versions, a glitch.